fau-is/IntroCS/README.md

 5. Performance Analysis: Students will analyse the time and space complexity of their implementations.
 They will also discuss the efficiency and real-world applicability of their chosen data structures.
 ## Tasks for (user) graph (low level):

+1. Create the Graph class with basic functionality (add/delete edge/vertex)
-1. Determine if the graph of users G is connected or contains disconnected subgraphs.
+2. Determine if the graph of users G is connected or contains disconnected subgraphs.
 For this you should implement an iterative/recursive Depth-First-Search algorithm that traverses over the graph in a DFS-manner.
 It should return a list of visited nodes in the order of traversal.
-2. Determine if there exist a mediate connection between two users A and B. Implement an iterative/recursive Breadth-First-Search algorithm that traverses over the graph in a BFS-manner.
+3. Determine if there exist a mediate connection between two users A and B. Implement an iterative/recursive Breadth-First-Search algorithm that traverses over the graph in a BFS-manner.
 The BFS algorithm not only finds a connection, it also finds the shortest path in case of an unweighted graph.
-3. Identify the most influential user based on the "Closeness measure" which requires you to compute shortest paths via BFS or Dijkstra.
+4. Identify the most influential user based on the "Closeness measure" which requires you to compute shortest paths via BFS or Dijkstra.
 Additionally, answer the following question: "On average, through how many corners are you connected to every other person in the network?"
 >  **Closeness**: Average length of the shortest paths between that node and all other nodes in the graph.
-4. Community Detection: Using the Girvan Newman algorithm, identify the three clusters describing the three most dense communities in the graph.
+5. Community Detection: Using the Girvan Newman algorithm, identify the three clusters describing the three most dense communities in the graph.

 ### Variants